trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Double game point
 The final point of a tied game in which the next point determines the winner.
-Synonymous terms: "Universe point," "DGP"
+Synonymous terms: 'Universe point,' 'DGP'

 ## Double happiness
 When a single player generates a block or turnover while on defense and then scores the goal to end the same point.
-Synonymous terms: "Bookends"
+Synonymous terms: 'Bookends'

 ## Double team
 When more than one defensive player is guarding the same offensive player.
 In WFDF and USA Ultimate rulesets, it is illegal to double team the offensive player with the disc, though it is legal in the AUDL.

 ## Downfield
 The area of the field in front of the thrower relative to the direction of offensive movement.
-Compare "Backfield."
-"Upfield" is sometimes used to refer to both of these contradictory areas, but is discouraged by Ultiworld.
+Compare 'Backfield.'
+'Upfield' is sometimes used to refer to both of these contradictory areas, but is discouraged by Ultiworld.

 ## Downwind
 Wind blowing from endzone to endzone with the direction of offensive moment.